EmmanuelUgo/sliced_shiny_app/README.md

-# A simple Shiny Application using the tidy tuesday data week
+# Sliced - A Shiny Application
-https://anuelugo.shinyapps.io/sliced/
+A simple Shiny Application using the tidy tuesday data week https://anuelugo.shinyapps.io/sliced/